santrancisco/fbctf/terraform/README.md

 Overall the code works like this:

  - First pick a region that you wanna build your ctf and modify the terraform code appropriately.
- - You then go to that region in AWS Console and use Amazon Certificate Manager (ACM) to create a certificate for your domain that you will be pointing to the ALB (eg ctf.awesomedomain.com)
  - The terraform does the following:
+    - Issue an Amazon certificate for the dns entry you want use to CNAME to the load balancer (ALB) of the CTF app.
+This process will time out after 10 minutes in which time you need to create the dns validation entry to prove the ownership of the domain.
     - Plumbing network infra (1 vpc, 2 public subnet, 2 private subnet) - I didn't bother having a Nat gateway as it adds extra money but if you want servers in private subnet communicating out to the internet, you probably need to modify the code a bit
     - Creating an mysql database for your ctf with your specified username and password in tfvars file
     - Creating the ecs fargate cluster + task definition and ecs service that would execute the task and keeps it alive.